- March 6, 2025

 - Clarity and Legal Strength: By clearly defining terms and conditions, AIA contracts provide legal protection and are widely accepted in the construction industry.

-AIA Contract Types: Choosing the Right Agreement for Your Project
+Types of AIA Contracts: Choosing the Right Agreement for Your Project

 AIA offers a wide range of contract templates suited for different project needs.
 The right contract depends on factors such as project complexity, stakeholders involved, and the delivery method.